feynon/carlosbecker.com/content/post/2013-07-15-firefox-os.md

 ---
+title: "I just got a Firefox OS powered phone"
-date: 2013-07-15T00:00:00Z
+date: 2013-07-15
+draft: false
 slug: firefox-os
-title: I just got a Firefox OS powered phone
+city: Joinville
 ---

-So, Mozilla just gave me the [Geeksphone Keon][keon] with Firefox OS Developer Preview, and I decided to drop here some lines about it.
+So, Mozilla just gave me the [Geeksphone Keon](http://www.geeksphone.com/) with Firefox OS Developer Preview, and I decided to drop here some lines about it.

 First of all, as the name says, it's a Developer Preview.
 So, a lot of things are buggy, others just doesn't exist yet and others of them I don't even know if it's relative to hardware or software.
 I will not detail much, it is basically what other people already said in the geeksphone's forum.

 ### The phone